-The IRWD Operations Manager will initiate notifications that the EAP has been terminated using the notification flowchart.
+The IRWD Director of Water and Recycling Operations, or designee, will follow the notification flowchart to alert all contacts of the EAP's termination.
 All contacts will be notified of the EAP termination in the same order as they were notified of its activation, using the notification flowchart.
-The Operations Manager will complete the Termination Log (Appendix G).
+The Director of Water and Recycling Operations will complete the Termination Log (Appendix G).